Table Of Contents_

 Many office chairs recline and that’s great.
 We love this feature.
 However, if something goes wrong with your desk chair, it can recline in a bad way.
 When a chair leans or tilts so much that it is uncomfortable, you aren’t getting proper back support.
+Even owning the best high back office chair can’t always prevent excessive leaning from ever happening.
 Sometimes it leans too much to one side.
 But you can learn how to fix an office chair that leans forward or backward.
 It’s easy.
 Even the best office chair under $300 has problems now and then.

 You might need an adjustable wrench, a Philips head screwdriver, and a flat tip screwdriver.
 With some basic knowledge of how office chairs are built, it’s easy to identify the problems.
 The first thing to check is the casters.
 These are always located at the bottom of the task chair.

 They allow the chair to move around easily.
 But sometimes they can become loose due to a loosened when you move or adjust your chair.
 It could also be missing a screw, or they can bend.
 This is why it is important to check the casters first.
 Make sure that they are screwed firmly in place and that they are not bent.
 If they are bent, you can replace them easily by screwing in a new one.
 You can also survey other options with more adjustability, lumbar support, and comfort, by reading about some of the most comfortable office chairs on the market today.